 This course addresses the biological, psychological, and cultural aspects of human sexuality and gender across the lifespan.
 Opinions, attitudes, and values affecting societal responses to sexual issues are explored in relation to scientific research and theory.
 Students will be better prepared to deal with sexual issues in their personal and professional lives.
 Prereq: permission.

 HDFS 857 - Race, Class, Gender, and Families

-Explores the intersection of race, class, and gender in family life in the United States.
-Theory, research and other relevant literature used to examine the variety of family configurations in our society today and the diverse experiences that families have as the result of existing social, political, and economic institutions.
-The strengths various family types considered, as well as the particular challenges these families may encounter in contemporary society.
+This course explores the intersection of race, class, and gender in family life in the US.
+Theory, research, and other relevant literature is used to examine the variety of family configurations in our society today and the diverse experiences that individuals and families have as the result of existing social, political, and economic institutions.
 Prereq: permission.

 HDFS 871 - Observation and Assessment of Young Children

 A comprehensive view of various observation techniques for determining children's strengths and emerging skills.
 Exploration of issues regarding the use of formal assessments and testing with young children, retention and transitional placements, and the parent's role in testing.
 Permission.
 (Fall semester only.)